What is a Recruitment Chatbot? The Definitive Guide

 Table of Contents

-Let’s start with the basics.
+Let’s start with the basics about candidate sourcing.
 Recruiting chatbots (also called AI-powered chatbots, recruitment chatbots, and recruiting assistants) replicate many of the basic communication tasks that recruiters are typically responsible for such as:

 - greeting job seekers that come to a career site or a job requisition landing page